Photochemically-induced acousto-optics in gases: Acoustic/entropy wave

-An example of hydrodynamic evolution of the gas is shown in Fig. \ref{fig:wave}, for the initial temperature modulation calculated in the previous section, taken from Fig. \ref{fig:DTxz}b at $z=1$ mm.
-The presence of a temperature modulation at constant density as initial condition leads to out-of-phase oscillations between the temperature and density modulations.
-This is different from an acoustic wave, where initial conditions for the pressure perturbation are adiabatic---as opposed to isochoric in our case.
-The resulting mode is the sum of a standing acoustic wave (sum of the two counter-propagating waves, i.e., the terms that are functions of $x\pm c_st$ in Eqs. \eqref{eq:p1}--\eqref{eq:T1}) and an entropy wave, associated with the non-propagating disturbance $\Delta T(x)$ in the equations.
+An example of hydrodynamic evolution of the gas is shown in Fig. \ref{fig:wave}, for the initial temperature modulation calculated in the previous section, taken from Fig. \ref{fig:DTxz}b at $z=1$ mm. {The presence of the entropy mode leads to out-of-phase oscillations between the temperature and density modulations.
+This is different from a standard standing acoustic wave, with adiabatic initial conditions for the pressure perturbation, where density and temperature oscillate in phase.